Garage Door

 Hits the floor sensor, opens right back.

 Same family as #02 but more severe usually a snapped trolley, a misset close-limit, or a broken safety reverse cam.
-Don’t manually force it down: the opener will fight you and burn out the motor.
+In some cases, emergency garage door opener repair is needed to secure the home and restore normal operation.

 07 / Random Ops